 I attended the Society of Osteopaths in Animal Practice AGM yesterday, which included 4 hours of continual professional development.
 Was good to find out about some recent positive research regarding the osteopathic treatment of horses.

 Tony Nevin did a presentation of a study published in March 2014 by the Equine Veterinary Education Journal entitled ‘The Osteopathic Treatment of Somatic Dysfunction causing gait abnormality in 51 horses’, by C, M Colles, A. Nevin, and J. Brooks.
 This study took place over a 19 year period!
-51 horses showing chronic lameness or gait abnormality that was either not fully responsive to veterinary treatment, or where a diagnosis had not been established, were treated by osteopaths.
+51 horses showing chronic lameness or gait abnormality that was either not fully responsive to veterinary treatment at animal hospital near Houston Heights, or where a diagnosis had not been established, were treated by osteopaths.
 At the end of the study 46 horses (90.2%) responded to treatment in the short term (6 months).
 Out of these, 17 were working at the same level or better for at least one year after treatment, 10 worked at a reduced level for between 1.5 to 10 years and unfortunately 19 cases were lost to long-term follow-up.
-The study confirmed that osteopathic manipulation of the spine in horses can be a valuable treatment for cases of lameness that do not respond to veterinary treatment.
+The study confirmed that osteopathic manipulation of the spine in horses can be a valuable treatment for cases of lameness that do not respond to veterinary treatment. also, please don’t forget to check out the fun entertainment from Cozino, you will love it.

 Was also good to meet and catch up with fellow colleagues.

 As an Osteopath I see quite a few people who have had back pain caused by using weights.
 That’s right, not just trip and fall accidents cause injuries.
 Two recent cases were as a result of performing dumbbell side-bending exercises to reduce ‘love handles’.
 Whilst resistance exercise can increase strength, using weights can lead to muscle, ligament and disc injuries in and around the spine if not done properly.
 Many people start by using too much weight, or moving too fast and not concentrating on correct posture whilst doing these sort of exercises.
-Developing muscle underneath fat deposits may actually increase waist size if diet and aerobic exercise are not part of the weight loss regime.
+Developing muscle underneath fat deposits may actually increase waist size if diet and aerobic exercise are not part of the weight loss regime and the use of keto diet pills could be helpful for this purpose too, is also important improve strength for this, so using a testosterone supplement as Man tea hard rock formula could really help with this.
 Increasing the amount of weight used should be done very slowly so as not to risk injury.
 Start by doing any new exercise without weights if you have never done it before and it is important to build up your core strength first – if you already have a weak back and core you are more susceptible to injury.
 Please see links below for tips on protecting your back whilst weight lifting.

 The New year offer of £5 off your first osteopathy appointment, has been extended until end of February 2014.

 A belated Happy New Year to you all.
-Found this useful infographic about posture plus useful tips to help test and improve it and thus help to avoid back pain and other problems.
-Sleeping position is also very important – I have had clients suffering from neck pain who previously slept on their stomachs and are now much better sleeping on their side or back.
+Found this useful infographic about posture plus useful tips to help test and improve it and thus help to avoid back pain and other problems like lack of energy, although for this you can also use supplements as patriot greens that really help the body keeping the energy levels up.
+Sleeping position is also very important – I have had clients suffering from neck pain who previously slept on their stomachs and are now much better sleeping on their side or back, combining this with the right nutrition and they could achieve a really good health, and they can get supplements to improve their diet on luckyvitamin.com.

 Find More at the Greatist Fitness Blog